 When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 The information presented in this basic-level course applies to the ethical provision of mental health services to adults across a variety of practice settings such as outpatient community mental health clinics, private practice settings, and inpatient psychiatric care.
-The course is intended for healthcare professionals, including social workers, mental health counselors, marriage and family therapists, psychologists, advanced practice and psychiatric nurses.
+The course is intended for social workers, mental health counselors, marriage and family therapists, and psychologists.
+This course contains information about the most recent codes of ethics for these professions.

 - Describe the core ethical principles of professional mental health practice.